openaustralia/yinyo/site/content/_index.md

   super scaleable way.
   Built on top of Kubernetes.
 quotes:
   - name: Matthew Landauer
     title: cofounder
     company: OpenAustralia Foundation
     photo: matthew.jpg
-  text: 'This is going to make morph.io so much better!
-I wish we had done this *ages*
+    text: This is going to make morph.io so much better!
+I wish we had done this *ages* ago.
-    ago.

-'
   - name: Matthew Landauer
     title: cofounder
     company: OpenAustralia Foundation
     photo: matthew.jpg
-  text: 'This is going to make morph.io so much better!
-I wish we had done this *ages*
+    text: This is going to make morph.io so much better!
+I wish we had done this *ages* ago.
-    ago.

-'
   - name: Matthew Landauer
     title: cofounder
     company: OpenAustralia Foundation
     photo: matthew.jpg
-  text: 'This is going to make morph.io so much better!
-I wish we had done this *ages*
+    text: This is going to make morph.io so much better!
+I wish we had done this *ages* ago.
-    ago.

-'
 features:
   - text: |
       Easily run as many scrapers as you like across a cluster of machines without having to sweat the details.
 Powered by [Kubernetes](https://kubernetes.io/).
   - text: |
       Use the language and libraries you love for writing scrapers.
       Supports Python, JavaScript, Ruby, PHP and Perl via Heroku Buildpacks.
   - text: |
       Supports many different use cases through a simple, yet flexible API that can operate synchronously or asynchronously.
   - text: |
       Made specifically for developers of scraper systems be it open source or commercial.
 No chance of vendor lock-in because it's open source, Apache licensed.
 draft: true
 ---

 ### What’s a scraper anyway?

 A scraper is a program that collects data from the web (usually unstructured) and reformats into structured data.
 The input is the whole web (and optionally some state like the output of a previous run).
 The output is some data.
 Scrapers can often run a long time because they need to traverse a large number of web pages.
 It’s not unusual for scrapers to run for hours.
 This means that many technologies are not particularly well suited to running scrapers.